eluv-io/elv-docs/media-wallet/auth/refresh-token.md

 }
 ```

-### Access to Pending Mints
+### Access Media With Pending Entitlements

 If the user has any asynchronous [Entitlement Creations](../purchase/entitlements/create.md) in flight,
-token refresh automatically detects them, and grants immediate access to them via inline signed grants in the new CSAT
+token refresh automatically detects them, and grants immediate access to them via inline signed
-returned by the refresh.
+grants in the new CSAT returned by the refresh.

 Thus, after any new entitlement, initiate a user refresh, and have the user start using the fresh CSAT.
 This enables immediate playout access.